adamhrv/vframeio/content/docs/about/about.md

 **Contact**

-For inquires about using VFRAME technologies please contact research at vframe.io
+-For inquires about using VFRAME technologies please contact research at vframe.io
+- Tip: for fastest reply use private and secure email like [ProtonMail](https://pr.tn/ref/KCSZEGV2E470)
+- Insecure emails that contain tracking links or tracking pixels may be automatically deleted

 ### Press Archive